LLazyEmail/awesome-email-marketing/README.md

 * [UnderSend](https://undersend.com/) - Create and send personalized marketing campaing to your users based on their activities and properties.
 It`s ideal for SAAS
 * [MailMeteor](https://mailmeteor.com) - Send personalized mass emails with the best mail merge in Gmail
 * [Customer.io](https://customer.io/) - Build your dream messaging workflows (send targeted emails, push notifications, and SMS < indiehacker)
+* [Colorlib](https://colorlib.com) - is the most popular WordPress theme specific online resource which serves over 1 million pageviews each month
+* [Mailtrap](https://mailtrap.io/) - is a testing tool and is not designed to deliver emails to real addresses
+* [Feedotter](https://www.feedotter.com) - Automated RSS email, integrations with Marketo, Pardot, Eloqua, and drag-and-drop newsletter curation tools
+* [Stripo](https://stripo.email/fr/) - Plateforme de conception d'e-mails

 ---
 Email Octopus + Amazon SES